kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 };
 ...
 ```
-When you edit the input in the first cell, The value received by the table will always be `"modified value"`
+When you edit the input in the first cell, the value received by the table will always be `"modified value"`

 ## Examples
 ### Basic Usage